Dehydrating Jalapeño Peppers – How To Dry Jalapeños

 How To Make Jalapeño Pepper Powder

 Making jalapeño powder is a great way to use your dehydrated peppers.
-It’s a spicy alternative to cayenne pepper powder that gives food a unique and tangy flavor.
+It’s a spicy alternative to cayenne powder that gives food a unique and tangy flavor.

 Read our complete guide to making powdered jalapeño here.